 As a disclaimer: yes, you can reach the campgrounds, beaches, and coastal walk in Bouddi National Park by public transport.
 However, it will take you multiple transfers between trains and buses (and potentially ferries) that you have to time exactly right if you want to reach Bouddi National Park from Sydney within 4 hours.
 But more on the logistics later!

 First, let’s talk about why Bouddi National Park makes for a fantastic weekend getaway from Sydney (or weekday, if you’re self-employed like I am – Monday camping trips for the win!).

 An Introduction To Bouddi National Park

 The Central Coast of NSW spans about 30 miles of coastline between Sydney and Newcastle: specifically, from the mouth of the Hawkesbury River to the south end of Lake Macquarie.
 It tends to conjure up images of idyllic surf spots and peaceful beaches.

 Bouddi National Park occupies the southernmost end of the Central Coast.
 If you want beachfront camping and coastal walks, this place is your jam.
 There are a few other trails in the park that run inland or to specific beaches from the main road, but the Bouddi Coastal Walk is the park’s crown jewel.
-You’d be crazy to miss it!
+You’d be crazy to miss this hike!

 Tip: Download this map/brochure to get your bearings with all the beaches and trails available within Bouddi National Park.